 According to Euromonitor International, legal cannabis generated USD38 billion globally in 2021 and is anticipated to reach USD90 billion by 2026.
-The US dominates the global cannabis market, generating 81% total value share in 2021.
-At the same time, European countries account for 8% share of worldwide value following Canada with 9%.
-Poland is responsible for 8% value share of European countries, which is less than 1% globally.
+The US dominates the global cannabis market, generating 81% of total value sales in 2021.
+At the same time, European countries account for 8% of worldwide value following Canada with 9%.
+Poland is responsible for an 8% value share of European countries, which is less than 1% globally.
 Even with this percentage, it ranks ninth in the global cannabis market in 2021.
 In Poland, adult-use is prohibited by law, medical cannabis is only legal with a prescription, while CBD is freely available.

 Opportunities and risks